Open Date: March 22, 2021Final Filing Date: Continuous

 - Demonstrate an understanding of substance use disorders and treatment

-- Knowledge of mental health and substance use interventions
+- Knowledge and application of mental health assessment

 - Develop and maintain positive partnerships within the agency and in the community